b-s-code/thumbdox/docs/assembly/wiring.md

 ## MCU pin assignment scheme

+Note:

+- "Centre-most" means centre of the two halves.
+Not centre of one half of the keyboard.
+- Thumb keys exist on their own row.
+- Centre-most thumb key is wired to centre-most index column.
+- The other thumb key is wired to home index column.

 | Pin number | Pin name | Use |
 |----|-----|----|
 | 38 | GND | TRRS - ground |